-If you love the Orange Chicken from Panda Express, you are about to be extremely happy.
-I set out to make a copycat of Orange Chicken that’s easy but that also rivals my favorite take-out.
+If you love Panda Express Orange Chicken, you are about to be extremely happy.
+Giddy!
+I set out to make a copycat recipe of Orange Chicken that is easy but that also rivals my favorite take-out.
 I totally nailed it because this is one of the best meals I’ve made in my kitchen in a very long time.
 I could not stop eating it once I started.

 Enjoy the step-by-step video tutorial we have created for this recipe!
 Our goal is to make your time in the kitchen as easy as possible and to ensure that your version of this recipe is a success.
-See our full collection of cooking and baking videos on Youtube!
+See our full collection of cooking and baking videos on YouTube!